Saancreed/wine-nvml/README.md

 `wine-nvml` is mainly used by [DXVK-NVAPI](https://github.com/jp7677/dxvk-nvapi) to provide GPU readings for games that include their own performance overlays (or other ways to display GPU metrics) and use NVAPI to query such information for Nvidia GPUs.
 When both are installed in a Wine prefix, `wine-nvml` will automatically be used when a game queries NVAPI for GPU stats.

 An example application by NVIDIA and a `Makefile` to build it for Wine can be found in `example/` directory.
 It can be used to test if the wrapper is working correctly.
 In order to build it, you need to either install `wine-nvml` into Wine that provides your `winegcc` or add path to `nvml.dll` to `LDFLAGS` like so: `LDFLAGS='-L/path/to/wine-nvml' make`.
 Alternatively, it can be built using MinGW directly by linking against Nvidia's `nvml.dll` for Windows or `nvml.lib` import library from Nvidia's CUDA SDK.
 Please note that call to `nvmlDeviceSetComputeMode` is expected to fail because Wine cannot run as `root`.

+## Note on 32-bit

+While NVIDIA does not provide 32-bit `nvml.dll` on Windows, it is possible to compile `wine-nvml` using `i686-w64-mingw32` toolchain.
+This does _not_ use Wine's Wow64 mode and instead takes advantage of NVIDIA Linux drivers providing 32-bit `libnvidia-ml.so`.
+However, exposing 32-bit NVML to Windows applications can have unexpected consequences, possibly causing them to enter buggy code paths that wouldn't work even on Windows.
+For this reason, 32-bit builds of `wine-nvml` by default only allow NVML calls to succeed if the caller is `nvapi.dll` (for DXVK-NVAPI, known to utilize them correctly).
+You can override this behavior by exporting environment variable `WINE_NVML_ALLOW_32BIT`, for which the value of `0` causes `wine-nvml` to unconditionally reject all incoming calls and value of `1` causes it to accept all incoming calls, regardless of the caller.

+Because of no there is no implementation for Wine wow64 mode and some applications explode when they successfuly use 32-bit NVML, 32-bit builds are considered to be unsupported.

 ## Potential issues